Back

 League-Wide Trends

-Notable free agents like Framber Valdez and Zac Gallen remain unsigned, indicating some continued market activity.
-Teams conducted record-breaking deals and strategic trades to bolster their rosters for the upcoming 2025 season, emphasizing competitive efforts across the league.
+Notable free agents like Framber Valdez and Zac Gallen remain unsigned.
+Teams conducted record-breaking deals and strategic trades to bolster their rosters for the upcoming 2025 season.

 National League East